Knotx/knotx/documentation/src/main/wiki/KnotxTuning.md

 We performed our tests on *CentOS 7* and following recommendations consider this OS.

 ### System settings
-Following sysctl properties are recommended for the basic Knot.x setup:
+Following sysctl properties are recommended for the production Knot.x setup:

 ```
   net.core.netdev_max_backlog=2048